AlexisBallo2/middDevNotes/MiddDev/Lesson Plans/L3 - React.md

 React is build around declaring a hierarchy for our designs.
 For example, consider the example below:
 ![[Pasted image 20240104201649.png]]
 Here we have multiple components:
 1. ORANGE - Container component.
-This component houses our search and display components and determines where they should be displayed relative to each other.
+Houses our search and display components and determines where they should be displayed relative to each other.
-2. BLUE - Se
+2. BLUE - Search component.
+Packages up the searching functionality and separates it from the code to display the searched items.
+3. GREEN - Display component.
+Only designed to show the items.